23 FAQs people ask about employment tribunals

 Ask for a pre-hearing review.
 If your employee's case is as weak as you believe it to be, they will be advised that they has very little chance of winning.
 They may be asked for a sizeable deposit (the maximum deposit is now £1,000), and they may also be warned that since they have no reasonable chance of success, they risk having substantial legal costs awarded against them.

-Under new rules, from 29 July 2013 an upfront fee is also payable by the complainant at the same time they register their claim (or they can apply for remission, if applicable), with further charges due if the claim goes ahead to Tribunal.
+An upfront fee is also payable by the complainant at the same time they register their claim (or they can apply for remission, if applicable), with further charges due if the claim goes ahead to Tribunal.
 These are designed to discourage spurious claims.

 Probably, but take legal advice.
 If the Tribunal accepts that you had good reasons, it may reduce the size of the award against you.
 But you need to know whether your definition of a good reason is likely to coincide with that of the Tribunal, before you can make a decision on whether to fight or not.

 Your employee is not obliged to raise concerns under your grievance procedure before they can bring such a claim but, if they unreasonably fail to do so, they risk a reduction of up to 25% in any award in their favour at a subsequent Employment Tribunal hearing.
-From 6 May 2014 it will be mandatory for all cases to go through Early Conciliation with Acas, before they can proceed to a tribunal (see 2).
+From 6 May 2014 it will be mandatory for all cases to go through Early Conciliation with Acas, before they can proceed to a tribunal.